Chart Color Schemes

 Employment

-Cloncurry has a skilled workforce with strong representation in manufacturing and industrial sectors.
-As of September 2025, the unemployment rate is 2.3%, lower than Rest of Qld's 4.1%.
+Cloncurry has a skilled workforce with strong manufacturing and industrial sectors.
+The unemployment rate was 2.3% as of September 2025, according to AreaSearch's aggregation of statistical area data.
+In this period, 1,995 residents were employed while the unemployment rate was 1.8 percentage points lower than Rest of Qld's rate of 4.1%.

 Frequently Asked Questions - Employment